Home Resources Blog Anywaves RF Products on the Hera Mission for Planetary Defence

 Contribution to Mission Success

 Anywaves’ S-band antennas are essential for maintaining the radio link between the Hera mothership and its CubeSats, Milani and Juventas.
-The Anywaves antennas enable the transmission of commands (such as position, velocity, and action commands) from the Hera mothership to the CubeSats.
+They enable the transmission of commands (such as position, velocity, and action commands) from the Hera mothership to the CubeSats.
 Additionally, they send back housekeeping status data and scientific payload data, including images and measurements, from the CubeSats.

 The Hera mothership, in turn, is responsible for relaying all collected scientific data back to Earth.